Coat Color:Deep Slate BlueLight Blue Gray

 - Hip Dysplasia: A genetic malformation of the hip can cause the ball of the joint to be ill-positioned in the socket, resulting in dysplasia.
 You may notice pain, limping and lameness in your Kerry, though dietary changes and surgery, for more severe cases, can correct this health issue.

 - Eye Conditions: Cataracts may occur in an older Kerry, which appear as opacity of the eye’s lens.
 A veterinary ophthalmologist can remove them surgically.
-Your Kerry may also develop dry eye which happens when the tear glands don’t produce enough tears.
-Sore, itchy eyes are the result, but your vet can prescribe an ointment to treat it.
+Your Kerry may also develop dry eye, which is when the tear glands don’t produce enough tears.
+Sore, itchy eyes are the result, but your vet can prescribe an ointment.

 - Neurological Disorders: Degenerative myelopathy is a progressive neurological condition that affects the myelin sheath on canine nerve cells, disrupting normal communication between the brain and limbs.
-While no cure is available at this point, therapeutic treatment is available to slow the disease’s progression.
-Another similar disorder known as progressive neuronal abiotrophy affects a Kerry’s gait and balance, though it’s rather rare since breeders carefully screen for this condition.
+While no cure is available, treatment is available to slow the disease’s progression.
+Another similar disorder known as progressive neuronal abiotrophy affects a Kerry’s gait and balance, though it’s rare since breeders carefully screen for this condition.

 - Hypothyroidism: Too little thyroid hormone means your dog may exhibit a dry coat and skin, hair loss, weight gain and behavioral changes.
 Replacement hormones are the treatment for this condition.